fpdevil/Haskercises/README.md

 > `ZipList` as an `Applicative` instance

-`List` was already made an instance of `Applicative`.
-But if while combining two or more lists using a binary or a higher functon, if we want to apply the function to each element like first element of list1 with first element of list2 and so on we need to define in an alternative way. `ZipList` is there for the same purpose.
+`List` was already made an instance of the `Applicative`.
+But if during combination of two or more lists using some binary or another higher order functon, if we want to apply the function to each element like first element of list1 with first element of list2 and so on, we first need to define the list type in an alternative way.
+And `ZipList` is there for exactly the same purpose.

 ```haskell
 instance Applicative ZipList where